byui-cse/cse351-student-version/lesson_02/canvas/prove.md

 The format and examples of the data files are as follows:

-- `# ...` A line that starts with "#".  this is a comment, ignore them
+- `# ...` A line that starts with "#" is a comment, ignore them in your program.

 - `5,w,118.92` this is a transaction:  Account number = 5, withdraw, amount = 118.92

 - `8,d,126.65` this is a transaction:  Account number = 8, deposit, amount = 126.65

 ## How to use Money Class

+The Money() is used by the Account class to represent money (ie., dollars and cents).
+It's constructor takes a money value as a string.

 ```python
 x = Money('123.45')